serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

     .padding()
 }
 ```
-To update the spreadsheet's view reactively with translation's changes, the published value must be binded:
+To update the spreadsheet's view reactively with translation's changes, the published value must be bound:
 ```swift
 struct SpreadsheetView: View {